zbaylin/bibliotech/README.md

 All of this data is serialized and kept on the users phone.

 ### Administrator Interface
-Since all **bibliotech** instances report to a central server, we designed a user interface for the adminstrator to oversee the operations of the library.
+Since all **bibliotech** instances report to a central server, we designed a user interface for the administrator to oversee the operations of the library.

 You can view a demo interface [here](http://bibliotech.duckdns.org)